skip to content

 My group studies the human malaria parasite Plasmodium falciparum.
 Research interests are centred around DNA biology, particularly the molecular mechanisms underlying DNA replication and cell cycle control in Plasmodium, which replicates by an unusual method called schizogony.
 I am also interested in the roles that G-quadruplex DNA and RNA structures may play in the parasite - for example, in silencing and promoting the recombination of a family of key virulence genes called var genes, whose variant expression is under epigenetic control.
 In fact, we have discovered that G-quadruplexes and their helicases have more general roles in genome stability/evolution in the malaria parasite, as well as influencing transcript expression at the RNA level.
 I have a long-standing interest in epigenetics: my postdoctoral work focussed on a group of deacetylase enzymes called sirtuins which regulate subtelomeric chromatin and virulence gene expression, and are linked to severe malaria in human patients.
 We are now studying other epigenetic pathways in Plasmodium, including the novel phenomenon of histone lactylation.

-Alongside our research, we are actively involved in science communication, including school visits and participation in the annual Cambridge Festival.
-Our latest public engagement project can be found here (website) or as a podcast here: 'We Shall Not Cease From Exploration - The Poetry of Research'.
+Alongside our research, we are actively involved in science communication, including school visits, media interviews and participation in the annual Cambridge Festival.
+A recent public engagement project is featured here, and in a podcast here: 'We Shall Not Cease From Exploration - The Poetry of Research'.

 Merrick Lab photo 2